daizutabi/ivory/docs/tutorial/tuning.md

 #File rectangle/suggest.py {%=/examples/rectangle/suggest.py%}

-The `suggest_hidden_sizes()` function has some logic but the code of the `suggest_lr()` function is too simple to define a function.
+The `suggest_hidden_sizes()` has some logic but the code of the `suggest_lr()` is too simple to define a function.
 You may not want to write such a function.
 Ivory can do that for you.
-You can pass key-iterable pairs to the `client.create_study()` function instead of key-callable pairs.
+You can pass key-iterable pairs to the `client.create_study()` instead of key-callable pairs.

 ### tuple, range, Range